 Results

-Participants who inherited the solutions discovered by the previous generation took on average 8.2 minutes of the 25 minute session (32.8%) to recreate the inherited tools, a portion of the experiment we refer to as the learning stage.
-The length of the learning stage correlated with the size of the inheritance, b = 0.78 (SE = 0.04), t(114.0) = 21.32, p < 0.001 (Fig. 3), but there were some exceptions: some participants (N=11) took disproportionately long to recreate the tools they inherited, suggesting they were unwilling to participate in the experiment or that they did not understand how to use the game interface.
-These participants are identified by X’s in all figures, but are not included in any statistical analyses.
+Participants who inherited the solutions discovered by the previous generation took on average 8.2 minutes of the 25 minute session (32.8%) to recreate the inherited tools---a portion of the experiment we refer to as the learning stage.
+The length of the learning stage correlated positively with the size of the inheritance, b = 0.78 (SE = 0.04), t(114.0) = 21.32, p < 0.001 (Fig. 3).
+A small group of participants (N=11) took disproportionately long to recreate the tools they inherited perhaps because they were confused by the game interface.
+These participants are identified by X’s in all figures and are not included in any statistical analyses.

 Learning rates.
 Correlation between the number of innovations inherited and the time it took to recreate the inherited items.
 Outliers who were unwilling or unable to recreate the inherited items are shown as X’s, and excluded from analysis.

-After completing the learning stage, participants then entered the discovery stage, where new solutions not discovered by any predecessor were attempted.
+After completing the learning stage, participants entered the discovery stage, where they attempted to create new tools not discovered by their predecessors.
 Most participants (60.8%) were able to exceed the number of innovations that they inherited b = 0.41 logodds (SE = 0.19), z = 2.13, p = 0.033 (Fig. 4).
-Using Page’s trend test, which is a repeated measures test for monotonicity, we found that iterated problem solving resulted in cumulative improvements in the number of problems that could be solved in 25 minutes (Fig. 5).
+Using Page’s trend test (a repeated measures test for monotonicity), we found that iterated problem solving resulted in cumulative improvements in the number of problems that could be solved in 25 minutes (Fig. 5).

 Number of innovations created relative to those inherited.
 The dotted line is a reference with slope=1 such that points above the line indicate future generations exceeding their ancestors.